RedDragonWebDesign/LandOfLafton/README.md

 ## The Secret Shop

-If you have PCs from other adventures and you want to import them into this design at high level, one way to do it is to create the characters at low level, then visit the secret shop.
+If you have PCs from other adventures and you want to do a one-time eqipping of them with free magic items and experience points, then you can visit the Secret Shop.
+However, you should only visit this upon initial character creation.
+You should not come back here -- that'd be cheating!

 The secret shop is visited via Gorgobina.
 After the menu town, it will ask you where to go.
 Select "Stay in Gorgobina".
 Then it will ask you "Do you look for the secret shop?"
 Click "yes" and give the password "Tower".
-This will take you to a special shop with 7 rooms where you can buy magical items for free and gain experience points for free to equip your characters.
-The secret shop is technically located in Dungeon 03 Goblin Caves.
-I do not recommend visiting the secret shop for anything except for equipping imported characters one time, as this is basically a powerful cheat that will make the game less fun.

 ## Things to do on day 1

 * go to the inn, memorize spells, and rest
-* change game speed to 0 (fastest)
+* change game speed to 2 (faster than normal, but not fastest, still slow enough that you can see certain messages that get hidden when the speed is 0)
 * change game difficulty to Veteran (in the middle, no XP penalties or bonuses, no modifications to monster difficulty)
 * your characters come equipped with melee weapons and armor. but you'll want to buy some other stuff:
 	* buy composite long bow and arrows for your fighter, paladin, ranger